tidalcycles/tidal-doc/docs/configuration/MIDIOSC/OSC.md

 d1 $ sound "bd" # speed (cF 1 "hello")
 ```

 `cF` is what you use for floating point controls.
 The second parameter `1` is the default value, for when tidal hasn't received that control yet.
 There is also `cS` for strings and `cI` for integers.
 For time values (for using e.g. as the first parameter of fast/slow), use `cT`.
 For ratios add `cR`.
+If you want to receive entire patterns (written as a string of mini notation), use `cP`.

 ## Debugging